triton-inference-server/python_backend/README.md

         `pb_utils.add_output`.
 These properties will allow Triton to load the model with minimal model configuration in absence of a configuration file.
 This function returns the `pb_utils.ModelConfig` object with these properties.

-        Note: All the objects in this function will go out of scope after exiting.
-        Should not store any objects in this function.
+        Users can use `pb_utils.as_dict` function to gain read-only access to the `pb_utils.ModelConfig` object.
+The `pb_utils.ModelConfig` object being returned from here will be used as the final configuration for the model.

+        Note: The Python interpreter used to invoke this function will be destroyed upon returning from this function and as a result none of the objects created here will be available in the `initialize`, `execute`, or `finalize` functions.

         Parameters
         ----------
-        model_config : string
+        auto_complete_model_config : pb_utils.ModelConfig object
-          A JSON string containing the available model configuration.
-The users can refer to this configuration when setting the properties for this model.
+          An object containing the existing model configuration.
+The users can build upon the configuration given by this object when setting the properties for this model.

         Returns
         -------
         pb_utils.ModelConfig
-          An object containing the max_batch_size, inputs and outputs properties.
+          An object containing the final model configuration
         """
-        auto_complete_model_config = pb_utils.ModelConfig()

         input0 = {'name': 'INPUT0', 'data_type': 'TYPE_FP32', 'dims': [4]}
         input1 = {'name': 'INPUT1', 'data_type': 'TYPE_FP32', 'dims': [4]}
         output0 = {'name': 'OUTPUT0', 'data_type': 'TYPE_FP32', 'dims': [4]}